Youngwer/CASA0021_GPP/README.md

 }
 ```

-#### 4.3.2 Reading Time Tracking System
-  Reading time tracking system monitors both individual reading sessions and cumulative daily reading time, which enables users to track their reading habits with precision and synchronizes this data with paired devices.

 #### 4.3.3 Session-based and Cumulative Time Tracking
 The system can distinguish between active reading sessions and cumulative daily reading time.
 When the book is opened, a new reading session begins.
 The system uses the millis() function to track time and records the start time and begins tracking the session duration.
 When the book is closed, the session duration is calculated and added to the cumulative daily reading time.
 This approach allows the system to maintain accurate time records even through multiple reading sessions throughout the day.
 The related code is shown below:
 ```cpp